presidio-oss/cline-based-code-generator/.hairules/hai-overview.md

     const task = `Set up the MCP server from ${mcpDetails.githubUrl}...`

-    // Initialize task and show chat view await this.initHAIWithTask(task)
+    // Initialize task and show chat view await this.initClineWithTask(task)
   }
 }
 ```

 ## Conclusion

-This guide provides a comprehensive overview of the HAI extension architecture, with special focus on state management, data persistence, and code organization.
+This guide provides a comprehensive overview of the Cline extension architecture, with special focus on state management, data persistence, and code organization.
 Following these patterns ensures robust feature implementation with proper state handling across the extension's components.

 Remember:
 - Always persist important state in the extension